ISCOTTYI/rock-paper-scissors/README.md

 Consider a game in round 15 with two players with respective player IDs 0 and 1, where each player has two agents, then the game state would look something like this:
 ```
-"{"round": 15, "0": [["0", 10.2, 12.3], ["2", 300.2, 76.3]], "1": [["2", 30.2, 120.3], ["1", 350.2, 68.3]]}"
+"{"round": 15, "0": [[23, "0", 10.2, 12.3], [12, "2", 300.2, 76.3]], "1": [[15, "2", 30.2, 120.3], [2, "1", 350.2, 68.3]]}"
 ```
-The agents are encoded as a 3-tuple, e.g. `["0", 10.2, 12.3]`, where the first entry
+The agents are encoded as a 4-tuple, e.g. `[23, "0", 10.2, 12.3]`, where the
-tells that the particular agent is a rock (`"0"`), paper (`"1"`) or scissor (`"2"`) and the second and third entry denote the coordinates of the agent.
+first entry is the unique agent ID, the second entry tells if the particular agent is a rock (`"0"`), paper (`"1"`) or scissor (`"2"`) and the third and fourth entry denote the coordinates of the agent.
 The playing field is a 400 by 400 pixel area with periodic boundary conditions.
 From this game state the player now calculates the moves of its own agents.
+The own player ID and other useful constants such as the playing field size and the radius of the agents are preset in the client templates.
 Each agent is moved by specifying a speed (between 0 and 0.1) and a polar angle (between 0 and 2π).
 The move is return again as a string encoded JSON object, e.g.
 ```
-"{"round": 15, "moves": [[0.09, 3.4596], [0.1, 1.2349]]}"
+"{"round": 15, "moves": [[23, 0.09, 3.4596], [12, 0.1, 1.2349]]}"
 ```
 Notice, that the round must also be returned with the move.
-In `"moves"`, the player specifies the speed and polar angles for each of its agents.
+In `"moves"`, the player specifies the ID of the agent that shall be moved as well as the speed and polar angles for each of its agents.
 Make sure that the format of the returned move matches the one above and that the transmitted round number matches the one that was received in the game state.

+In order to ensure that the game runs sufficiently smooth, each player only has a fixed time of 10 ms per move.
+If the server did not receive a response from the client within this time, the move will simply be skipped and the server will output a warning to the console.

 In the provided C++ and Python clients, the communication with the server is already handled.
 A function `make_move(game_state)` is provided, which you should implement.
 The game state is available through the argument.
 Returning a move, as described above, from the function suffices to play the game.

+### Troubleshooting
+* **There is a good chance that you encounter bugs in the framework.
+Please let us know if you see something fishy.**
+* If there are problems with the game, the first place to check is the console output of `server.py`.
+* Make sure that the format of the returned moves matches the format above.
+* If a client is accidentally disconnected or there is other unwanted behavior it is normally necessary to restart the server.
+* If you compile your C++ code on Windows, problems with the TCP sockets may arise.
+  To solve this problem, either do the right thing and install Linux instead of Windows, or just use a UNIX-like compiler such as [MinGW](https://mingw.osdn.io/).

 ## Technical Details
 The players communicate with the game via TCP (game server).
 The game is visualized on a website.
 The web server and the game server run asynchronously and are both controlled by `server.py`.
 The game logic is fully handled by the server side.
+The client socket continuously listens for an updated game state.
+Upon receive the game state is processed and moves are sent back to the server.

 ## TODO
 - [x] `Player.make_move()` error catching
-- [ ] C++ client
+- [x] C++ client
   - [x] Basic communication
   - [x] Parse JSON
-  - [ ] Needs a `readline()` from TCP stream (buffering) (DONE?)
+  - [x] Needs a `readline()` from TCP stream (buffering) (DONE?)
+  - [ ] Is receive too slow?
 - [x] Parse player response, should not modify whole game state
 - [x] Player response rules
 - [x] BUG: Website does not update when players join
 - [ ] Fix the framerate of the game, i.e. make sure that every move takes the same time regardless of player response times.
 - [x] Make sure that the client is automatically assigned its ID
 - [x] Color Code Player Agents
-- [ ] What if only one kind remains?
+- [x] What if only one kind remains?
 - [ ] Change game state format such that it is easier to count rocks, papers, scissors